italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 With a background as a Lawyer, Law Teacher, and Researcher in the Philosophy of Law, fascinated by mathematical logic, which I met due to my philosophy studies, I decided to pursue a career in Computer Science, believing information technology is taking over every aspect of society and every research field.

+I have been extremely fortunate to meet incredible and kind people without whom I would not have gone anywhere.

 ### 2023